omerfnavruz/amazingbrick/README.md

 Therefore, you may need to upgrade your Cordoba, Gradle and some of the plugins may not even be supported anymore.

+# Play This Game On Browser Or Android
+If you want to play this game:

+For android, simply download the AmazingBrick.apk file to your phone and install it.
+You need to enable "unknown resouces" option if you haven't.